kerenfu/RDVS/README.md

-# Salient Object Detection in RGB-D Videos (RDVS dataset and DCTNet+ model)
+# Salient Object Detection in RGB-D Videos (RDVS dataset and DCTNet+ model, accepted to IEEE TIP)

 ## This site is still under construction....